 The gambling market is developing across the entire planet but gambling legislation differs in various countries, meaning that online casinos operation can be legal, forbidden or restricted.
-In this article, Slotegrator will take a look at gambling in the world in general and some CIS countries, as well as analyze the perspectives of running a gambling business there.
+In this article, Slotegrator will take a look at gambling in the world in general and some Eastern European countries, as well as analyze the perspectives of running a gambling business there.

 AVAILABILITY OF GAMBLING IN THE WORLD